Shahed 191: Operational history

-On 1 October 2018, the IRGC Aerospace Force used ballistic missiles and drones, supposedly including Saegheh UAVs, to attack targets in the Abu Kamal region, in Eastern Syria.
-Although Iran had first shown the Saegheh with four Sadid-1 missiles slung under the body, in this incident they released video they said showed a Saegheh UAV releasing a single Sadid-1 bomb from its internal bomb bays.
+On 1 October 2018, the IRGC Aerospace Force used ballistic missiles and drones, supposedly including Saeqeh UAVs, to attack targets in the Abu Kamal region, in Eastern Syria.
+Although Iran had first shown the Saeqeh with four Sadid-1 missiles slung under the body, in this incident they released video they said showed a Saeqeh UAV releasing a single Sadid-1 bomb from its internal bomb bays.

-Israel shot down a Saegheh during the February 2018 Israel–Syria incident.
+Israel shot down a Saeqeh during the February 2018 Israel–Syria incident.
 The Times of Israel reported that the UAV's design was largely based on the captured RQ-170; IAF Brigadier General Tomer Bar said that the drone was quite advanced and imitated western technology.

 In July 2022, the United States claimed that Russian officials had travelled to Iran to 'examine' drones, including several labelled on satellite images as Shahed-191.
 At least one of these aircraft was pictured in flight near Kashan airfield.
 The report stated that the aircraft appeared to be 'attack-capable'.